exasol/dynamodb-virtual-schema/doc/schemaMappingArchitecture.md

 ## Mapping Remote Attributes

-The `ColumnValueExtractor` extracts an the value of a column from a document.
+The `ColumnValueExtractor` extracts the value of a column from a document.
 As the extraction depends on the type of the column, there is an hierarchy of `ColumnValueExtractor` analog to the column hierarchy.

 ![Class diagram](diagrams/valueExtractors.png)

-The `ColumnValueExtractor` are built by a `ColumnValueExtractorFactory`.
-This factory uses a implementation of `PropertyToColumnValueExtractorFactory` to build the
-`PropertyToColumnValueExtractorFactory` specific for a remote database.
+The `ColumnValueExtractor`s are built by a `ColumnValueExtractorFactory`.
+This factory uses an implementation of `PropertyToColumnValueExtractorFactory` to build the specific factory implementation for a remote database.

 ![Class diagram](diagrams/valueExtractorFactory.png)